 Each report requires the user to log on with a valid UMW user ID and password.

 You may also download and/or print a PDF file of the Bias Incident Report Form.
-Please complete and submit the form to Sabrina Johnson, Associate Vice President of Human Resources and Affirmative Action, located in George Washington Hall, room 312.
+Please complete and submit the form to Sabrina Johnson, Associate Vice President of Human Resources and Affirmative Action, located in George Washington Hall, Room 203.

 Knowingly falsifying a report is a violation of this policy and the Honor Code and may result in disciplinary action under University policy.

 What happens to the report?

 Sabrina Johnson, Associate Vice President of Human Resources and Affirmative Action, will receive all reports.
 All bias incident reports will be reviewed promptly by a designated staff member.
 Reports concerning student behavior will be followed up by personnel in Student Affairs on the appropriate campus.
 Reports of employee conduct will be followed up by the Sabrina Johnson, Associate Vice President of Human Resources and Affirmative Action.
 For all reports containing contact information, a designated staff member will contact the reporting person and will be available to meet with him or her to explore a plan for resolution and to provide information about related University policies, procedures, and services.

 Other University offices may be consulted as needed to ensure a proper response.